130. Surrounded Regions

 Time Complexity

-The time complexity of this algorithm is O(M*N), where M is the number of rows in the board and N is the number of columns.
+is the number of columns.
 This is because the algorithm must visit every cell in the grid to perform the depth-first search (DFS) and the subsequent replacement of 'O's with 'X's.

 DFS is invoked on cells that are on the border of the grid and are marked with 'O'.
 In the worst case, all border cells could be 'O's and the DFS would travel into every reachable 'O' from the border which can potentially cover the whole grid.
-Hence, the complexity considering the entire DFS calls collectively is linear with the number of cells, O(M*N).
+Hence, the complexity considering the entire DFS calls collectively is linear with the number of cells, O(M*N)

 After the DFS, the algorithm goes through all cells to replace remaining 'O's with 'X's and convert all temporary '.' markers back to 'O's.
-This is a straightforward double for-loop over the cells, which again results in a complexity of O(M*N).
+This is a straightforward double for-loop over the cells, which again results in a complexity of O(M*N)

 Putting this together, despite having nested loops, the DFS does not visit cells more than once.
-Overall, the time complexity is O(M*N) as each cell is entered only once by the DFS.
+Overall, the time complexity is O(M*N)

 Space Complexity

-The space complexity of the algorithm is also O(M*N) in the worst-case scenario, due to the recursive nature of DFS.
+in the worst-case scenario, due to the recursive nature of DFS.
 If the grid is filled with 'O's, the call stack for the DFS can grow as large as the number of cells in the grid before backtracking.
 This would be the case in a grid where one 'O' is connected to all other 'O's, thus the entire grid would be traversed without backtracking.

 It is important to note that the space complexity assumes that the depth of the recursion stack is considered part of the space complexity.
-If the space used by the recursion stack is not considered, then the space complexity would be O(1) since the algorithm modifies the input grid in place and does not utilize additional space proportional to the input size.
+If the space used by the recursion stack is not considered, then the space complexity would be O(1)

 Learn more about how to find time and space complexity quickly using problem constraints.